zachinjapan/my-gatsby-blog/content/blog/How I Respond to Application Rejections/index.md

 ## A thank you email??!
 Yes.

-While it can feel backwards to send a thank you email, there might have been situations outside of your control.
+While sending a thank-you email can feel backward, there might have been situations outside your control.
 For example, maybe an internal employee went for the same position.

 ## Here is an idea of what to say